Hell, you can even rock it with photographing the ants! Seriously.

 Inspiration is all you need.

+Copying?
 Not so much.

 Practice Every Single Day.
 For Real.

-Photography is all about practice.
+Truth is, photography is all about practice.

 Every successful photographer will tell you that.